alexkampos/First-Private-School-On-Array-Lists/README.md

 <img src="screenshots/add-course-to-student.PNG" />

 After that user is asked if he/she wants to add another course.
-If not the presentation of data provided can begin.
+If not, the presentation (of the data provided) can begin.

 For the sake of this demonstration syntetic data provided in the application are used.

-####Presentation
+#### Presentation